 The Young Talent Prize winner will be invited to make a presentation at the Young Talent session scheduled on Friday, 8 June 2018.
 This session will be followed by an award ceremony.

 The Organising Committee announces the "Translational Neuroscience" prize to be awarded at the meeting in 2018.
 The aim of this prize is to acknowledge an individual or team of researchers in The Netherlands for recent innovative research that translates to an application beyond that of the laboratory.
 For instance, the wider application may be in clinical or technological fields or in education of the general public.
-The winner/winning team will be selected by members the Organising Committee (consisting of Jos Prickaerts, Corette Wierenga and Judith Homberg) from the proposals we receive in response to this call.
+The winner/winning team will be selected by members the Organising Committee (consisting of Marloes Henckens, Judith Homberg and Corette Wierenga) from the proposals we receive in response to this call.

 The winning individual or team will receive 500 EUR and will be invited to present the work at the Top Science session scheduled for 7 June 2018.